leolwin999/leolwin-com/src/data/blog/_assembly/assembly-project-ideas.md

 > Fetch the code [here!](https://github.com/leolwin999/Assembly-Projects/blob/main/Assembly_Files/delete_file.asm)

 ## Clone File
-This program clones a text file, reading its contents and writing them into a new file.
+This program clones a .txt file, reading its contents and writing them into a new file.
 A low-level version of “copy & paste,” where you have to handle every byte yourself.
 Skills you'll gain:
-- Reading files using sys_open and sys_read
+- Reading files using `sys_open` and `sys_read`
 - Creating and writing to new files with sys_write
 - Managing file descriptors properly
 - Handling buffers and transferring data between files